GrenderG/tte/README.md

 # tte

-tte (tiny text editor) is a terminal based text editor written in C from scratch, trying to be very minimalistic and dependency independent.
+tte (tiny text editor) is a terminal based text editor written in C from scratch, trying to be very minimalistic and dependency independent (it's not even using **curses**).

 This project was mainly created for educational purposes, so is very commented!